xiaoyeye/TFvelo/README.md

 ```
 python TFvelo_analysis_demo.py --dataset_name pancreas
 ```
+This will show the pseudotime and streamplot on UMAP, and also the phase portrait fitting of best fitted genes.
-The result will be stored in 'TFvelo_pancreas_demo/TFvelo.h5ad', and figures will be put in folder 'figures'.
+The result will be stored in 'TFvelo_pancreas_demo/TFvelo.h5ad', and figures will be saved in folder 'figures'.

-Running the program with default parameters can reproduce the results in manuscript.
+## Usage:
 To apply TFvelo to other single cell data: you can define a personalized name for the dataset, and simply add the following codes into the preprocess() function:
 ```